 Wellington Lake is a 167 acre trophy fishery.
 The lake is stocked twice a year and contains Rainbow, Cutbow, Brown, Brook and Palomino Trout.
 Anglers are welcome to fish year round, including joining us in the winter for ice fishing season.

 Ice Fishing Conditions

-The lake is currently 100% capped with ice and anglers have been measuring a thickness of 8-14 inches.
-There are a few small holes in the ice around the edges of the lake.
+3/17/19: The lake is currently 100% capped with ice, but anglers have been measuring a thickness of only a couple of inches in most areas of the lake.
+There are a few small holes in the ice around the edges and we expect that within the coming days the ice will no longer be fishable.
 Please exercise caution whenever you embark on the ice.

 We allow shelters on the ice.

 *If you arrive early in the morning, please self-register by following the instructions on the outside of the office.
 All guests are required to complete a liability waiver.
 Please visit the Day Use page for pricing and additional rules regarding a day trip to the lake.

 No dough bait such as Power Bait or Salmon Eggs

 Artificial flies and lures are allowed and should be made of materials such as wood, plastic, silicone, rubber, epoxy, glass, hair, metal, feathers or fiber.

 NO fishing license required